TishkoffLab/TF_Binding_scores/README.md

 Note: bg_frac_file was made using a seperate script, with frequencies calculated from reference genome hg_19 and is in this repository as "ACTG_count.all_chrms.fractions.v2.txt".

 ```
+get_PWMscore_genenames_multisnpfile.sh

+This script runs the python script on each of the SNPs that we have found through GWAS.
+It finds the TFs from the premade JASPAR bedfile that overlap with each particular SNP and makes a file containing that info, and then runs get_PWMscore.py with the requisite input flags.

+Input flags:
+-o outname
+			Name to use for the output files (<outname>.TF_genes and <outname>.PWM_scores)

+-s snp_file
+			File containing the SNPs that will be analyzed.
+First line is the column names, followed by one line per SNP.
+Each line must have the SNP name (chr:pos format), the reference allele, and the alternative allele

 ```